tawhidakondo/tawhidakondo/README.md

 # Full-Stack Web Developer

 Hi,
-My Name Is Tawhid Akondo.
+My Name Is Tawhid Hossain.
 I am a Professionally Full-Stack Web Developer and WordPress Expert.
-I Have Long Course Training And completed Many Practical projects.
-If you want to Completely Dynamic Website, then you have come from the Right Place.
-I know all kinds of secret Codding systems.
+I have had a long course of training and completed many practical projects.
+If you want a Completely Dynamic Website, then you have come from the Right Place.
+I know all kinds of secret Coding systems.
 I have Numerous years of Experience In this job.
 My Job is completely client 100% satisfaction.
 I have always loved learning.

-Skills: Wordpress/PHP/HTML-5/CSS-3/Bootstrap/Javascript/ReactJs/React-Router/Node.Js/Express.Js/MongDB
+Skills: Java, Wordpress, PHP, HTML-5, CSS-3, Bootstrap, Javascript, Node.Js, Express.Js, MongoDB

 - 🔭 I’m currently working on Programming Hero
 - 🌱 I’m currently learning JavaScript